-To start with, we will have a look at what makes a good helmet in the first place.
+To start with, we will have a look at what makes a good MTB helmet in the first place.
 There are a lot of technical terms thrown about, with little understanding of what they actually mean.
-For example, many helmets advertise an ‘EPS Liner/Inner’ and a Polycarbonate shell, but what are these, and are they right for you?
+For example, many helmets advertise an ‘EPS Liner/Inner’ and a Polycarbonate shell.
+But what are these, and are they right for you?

 So what suffices as good protection?
-A helmet is typically made of two components- the outer shell and the inner liner.
+Modern helmets are typically made of three components- the outer shell, foam (which makes the bulk of the helmet) and the inner liner.